Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 - Quality control is inconsistent

-The Lincoln Electric Square Wave TIG 200 is a 200 amp portable TIG and stick welder for hobbyists, craftsmen, artists and small fabricators.
+The Lincoln Electric Square Wave TIG 200 is a 200 amp portable TIG welder for hobbyists, craftsmen, artists and small fabricators.
 It’s easy for beginners with advanced features to take advantage of as experience grows.

-This is an AC and DC TIG and stick machine, welding from 24-gauge sheet up to 3/16-inch plate.
+This is an AC and DC machine, welding from 24-gauge sheet up to 3/16-inch plate.
 For aluminum, the AC TIG process on this machine has a pulse signal system for smooth filler metal deposition, yielding more beautiful work.
 Pulse modulation offers the ability to clean the weld puddle as it goes.
 It’s also got adjustable AC frequency for adjustable bead width.

 An easy settings interface, 40 percent duty cycle and dual 120/240 input voltage make for a convenient welding machine that can be used anywhere.
 Lincoln Electric offers a 3-year warranty for this welder.
 There are some reports of this welder failing in the shop without much use, so a good warranty offers some peace of mind.